Side Effects of Radiation Therapy

 The treated breast may also be rough to the touch, red (like a sunburn), swollen and itchy.
 Sometimes the skin may peel, as if sunburned.
 Your provider may suggest special creams to ease this discomfort.

-Sometimes the skin peels further and the area may become tender and sensitive (called a moist reaction).
-This is most common in the skin folds and the underside of the breast.
+Sometimes the skin peels further and the area becomes tender and sensitive.
+This is called a moist reaction.
+It’s most common in the skin folds and the underside of the breast.

-If a moist reaction occurs, let your provider know.
-Your provider can give you creams and pads to make the area more comfortable until it heals.
+If a moist reaction occurs, let your radiation team know.
+They can give you creams and pads to make the area more comfortable until it heals.

 Learn more about easing pain related to radiation therapy.